 - i.
 When the operator accepts a hiring, he/she, shall, unless prevented by some sufficient cause, ensure that a licensed Private Hire vehicle attends at the appointed time and place.
 Hirings must be made between the member of the public who books the Private Hire vehicle and the Operator. - ii.
-When the operator accepts the hiring he/she shall immediately prior to the commencement of the journey make a permanent and unchangeable record of , enter all the details of the Hirer legibly in ink in the form prescribed by Condition 6.
+When the operator accepts the hiring he/she shall immediately prior to the commencement of the journey, enter all the details of the Hirer legibly in ink in the form prescribed by Condition 6.